-The Nominating and Corporate Governance Committee will consider director nominees recommended by our stockholders in accordance with our Policy and Procedure for Stockholder Nominations to the Board adopted by the Committee and approved by the Board, a copy of which is attached to this Proxy Statement as Annex B and posted on our website at www.sealedair.com.
+The Nominating and Corporate Governance Committee will consider director nominees recommended by our stockholders in accordance with our Policy and Procedure for Stockholder Recommendations for Nominations to the Board adopted by the Committee and approved by the Board, a copy of which is posted on our website at https://ir.sealedair.com/corporate-governance/highlights.
 Recommendations should be submitted to our Corporate Secretary in writing at Sealed Air Corporation, 2415 Cascade Pointe Boulevard, Charlotte, North Carolina 28208, along with additional required information about the nominee and the stockholder making the recommendation.
 Information on qualifications for nominations to the Board and procedures for stockholder nominations to the Board is included below under "Proposal 1.
 Election of Directors-Director Qualifications" and "-Identifying and Evaluating Nominees for Directors."